RogueWarrior34/HRManagementApp/README.md

 1. Clone this repository to your local machine or download the source code.

+2. Make sure to download itext7 and mysql library.

-2. Configure your preferred data storage option by setting up the appropriate data source (File Handling or SQL Database).
+3. Configure your preferred data storage option by setting up the appropriate data source (File Handling or SQL Database).

-3. Build and run the application using your Java development environment.

-4. Interact with the user-friendly GUI to perform CRUD operations on the Employee and Designation databases.
+- To use File handling, include dl in your classpath.
+- To use SQL database, include dbdl in your classpath.
+    - Make sure to create appropriate tables for Designations and Employee.
+    - I have created the Designation table as :-
+         - code int primary key auto_increment,
+         - title char(35) not null unique
+    - The Employee table is as follows:-
+        - employee_id int primary key auto_increment,
+        - name char(35) not null,
+        - designation_code int not null,
+        - date_of_birth date not null,
+        - basic_salary decimal(12,2) not null,
+        - gender char(1) not null,
+        - is_indian boolean not null,
+        - pan_number char(20) not null unique,
+        - aadhar_card_number char(20) not null unique,
+        - foreign key (designation_code) references designation(code)
+    - If you wish to change any of the above tables according to your own preferences, make sure to study the code properly and change it accordingly.
+You will have to change the POJOs and DTO files.
+    - *insert self-promotion* You can use the SetterGetterGenerator repo of mine if you decide that you need new POJOs and DTOs, it will surely make your work easier.
+    - Check DAOConnection.java in *dbdl\src\main\java\com\rw\machines\hr\dl\dao* and make changes according to your database.

 ## Example
 Suppose you have configured the application to use an SQL Database for data storage.
 You can use the GUI to: